 And a tip from a Tyler native: while in Gladewater there are antique shops to explore, so be sure to stop by those as well!

 The piney woods of Tyler State Park will submerge you in the beauty of East Texas nature.

-Camping spots and 20 miles of hiking and biking trails surround Tyler State Park Lake in one big loop.
+Camping spots and over 13 miles of hiking and biking trails surround Tyler State Park Lake in one big loop.

 If you don’t want to camp out in a tent or RV, there are small cabins for rent!

 There are designated swimming areas as well as plenty of opportunities for water activities: paddleboarding, kayaking, fishing, canoeing, etc.

 You can rent a boat or bring your own!
 (Motorboats under the 5mph limit are allowed).